Native Children's Survival Founder

 AS A HUMANITARIAN...

-Robby has consulted and worked with Sony/BMG Entertainment, Phoenix Pictures, and 20th Century Fox.
-He has also consulted and worked with eco-friendly companies on product development and marketing including, The Aveda Corporation, Missy’s Organics, Under The Canopy, Jurlique, and Dennis Banks Native Foods.
+Robby has consulted and worked with Eco-friendly companies on product development and marketing including, The Aveda Corporation, Missy’s Organics, Under The Canopy, Jurlique, and Dennis Banks Native Foods.

 Due to popular demand, both "Indigenous" and the “Pueblo” southwest jewelry line will be relaunched with the specific goal to give-back to Indigenous Peoples and organizations on the front-lines of Climate Change.